jaanga/terrain3/sandbox/elevations-view-oakland-gran-fondo/readme.md

 	* Inside camera: camera fixed a distance from actor, follows actor position and rotation
 * Slight temporary reduction in some feature
 	* Old and new features to be introduced in the next few days
+* Paths are displayed in three ways
+	* Magenta line is the original TCX route of ~3,000 way points - full of twists and turns
+	* Green line is a reduction of the path down to 300 points - takes out all the minor twists
+		* This 'simple' line is used to create the highly visible path that you see
+	* Yellow line is a spline that passes through the 300 points of the green line
+		* You select how many points in the spline - from 200 to 4000
+		* This line is the path for the camera
+		* The camera stops at each point this determining the speed of the camera
+			* The more the points/stops, the slower the camera proceeds
+		* The default of 9,000 points gives a fairly smooth ride along the path

 ### 2016-09-01 ~ R6